 Rubber backing on doormats may result in yellow discoloration of the floor immediately beneath.
 Choose a natural fiber mat.
+Mats provided by Airstream are intended for use outside of the touring coach.
 Rubber feet on furniture may cause staining.
 Remove them altogether or place coasters or felt pads between them and the floor.

 For spirit-based products such as shoe polish, solvents, hair dye, and permanent marker pens, wipe up spots and marks as quickly as possible.
 This also applies to strongly colored foodstuffs.
 Corrosive substances such as acid and alkaline solutions can damage the surface of the floor.
 Clean up any spills quickly and carefully avoiding direct contact with the substance.
 Wear protective clothing such as gloves when doing so.
 Tar from freshly resurfaced or melted roads and pathways, and some inexpensive rubber shoe soles can cause stains.
 The above materials are likely to cause damage but are not considered restrictive.